Optimal Transport and Skorokhod Embedding: Preliminaries on stopping times and filtrations

 \subsection{Randomized stopping times}

-Working on the path space $C(\R_+)$, a stopping time $\tau$ is a mapping which assigns to each path $\omega$ the time $\tau(\omega) $ at which the path is stopped.
-If the stopping time depends on external randomization, then we may consider a path $\omega$ which is not stopped at a single point $\tau(\omega)$, but rather that there is a sub-probability measure $\xi_\omega$ on $\R$ which represents the probability that the path $\omega$ is stopped at a given time, conditional on observing the path $\omega$.
+Working on the probability space $(\CRo, \W)$, a stopping time $\tau$ is a mapping which assigns to each path $\omega$ the time $\tau(\omega) $ at which the path is stopped.
+If the stopping time depends on external randomization, then we may consider a path $\omega$ which is not stopped at a single point $\tau(\omega)$, but rather that there is a sub-probability measure $\tau_\omega$ on $\R$ which represents the probability that the path $\omega$ is stopped at a given time, conditional on observing the path $\omega$.
 The aim of this section is to make this idea precise, and to establish connections with related properties in the literature.
-Specifically, the notion of a \emph{randomized stopping time} has been established previously in \cite{BaCh77, meyer_convergence_1978}, and is closely connected to the class of \emph{pseudo-stopping times}, which we will also exploit.
+Specifically, the notion of a \emph{randomized stopping time} has previously appeared in e.g.\ \cite{BaCh77,meyer_convergence_1978,Ro71}.